ltnorth/project-battleship/README.md

 ##Implementation

-The tools I used to create the game were HTML5, CSS and JavaScript.
+The tools I used to create the game were HTML, CSS and JavaScript.

 Throughout the entire production process I tried to keep the code as dry as possible by constantly questioning the whether each process I introduced could be enclosed inside its own function.
 I also wanted to make the functions as generic as possible, and for them to not depend on which player they were being used for.
 For example: a generic function which adds ships to an empty board; also a general function which checks the opponent's board for ship locations when a square is clicked on either player's displays.

 ##Usage

-For now all the files are hosted locally.
+The game can be played online through my github at: ltnorth.github.io/project-battleship

 ##Challenges